 The couple lives in Spain and has four children: Eugenia, twins Luis and Alfonso, and Enrique.

 * France no longer has a monarchy.
 Still, Prince Louis, Duke of Anjou, is one of the two active claimants to the French throne.

-While working on an editorial project, Micaela met Prince Henri d’Orleans.
-It was 1974.
-They have said it was love at first sight.
-And passionate at that.
-Which represented quite a problem.
-Micaela was divorced, but Henri was not.
-The 41-year-old prince had been married for 17 years to the blue-blooded Princess Marie-Therese von Württemberg.
-The couple had five children.
+While working on an editorial project in 1974, Micaela met Prince Henri d’Orleans.
+They have always said it was love at first sight, and passionate at that.
+Which represented quite a problem because while Micaela was divorced, Henri was not.

-Henri left his wife in spite of fierce opposition from his family and friends.
+Henri left his wife despite fierce opposition from his family and friends.
 When he divorced Marie-Therese, his father disinherited him and cut him out of the line of succession.

 * France no longer has a monarchy.
-Prince Henry, Count of Paris and Duke of France, was the other active claimant to the throne of France until his death in 2019.
+But Micaela’s husband, Prince Henry, Count of Paris and Duke of France, was the other active claimant to the throne of France (until his death in 2019).

-Tatiana Blatnik’s roots in South America are not as deep as those of the previous royals, for she is a second generation Venezuelan.
+Tatiana Blatnik’s roots in South America are not as deep as those of the previous royals, as she is a second-generation Venezuelan.
 But it would be unfair to leave her out of the list.
 And she has stated that she does feel Venezuelan.

 Two expats meet in Venezuela

 Tatiana’s German mom, Marie Blanche Berlain, was raised in Spain.
 As an adult, Marie Blanche moved to Venezuela.

 Likewise, Tatiana’s Slovenian dad, Ladislav Blatnik, immigrated to Venezuela.
 And he acquired Venezuelan citizenship.